 A Longer-Lasting HVAC System

-Conventional furnaces and air conditioners typically last 10-15 years before needing replacement.
+Conventional furnaces and air conditioners typically last 10 to 15 years before needing replacement.
 In contrast, a geothermal heat pump can last 20-25 years, and the underground loop system can remain functional for 50 years or more with minimal maintenance.
 This extended lifespan makes geothermal a smart long-term investment for homeowners who want to avoid frequent HVAC replacements.

 Reduced Maintenance and Repairs